Receiving a security clearance Statement of Reasons is one of the most serious moments in the entire clearance process.

-For federal employees, defense contractors, military personnel, and intelligence professionals, an SOR means the government has formally concluded that your eligibility for access to classified information cannot currently be approved under the Adjudicative Guidelines.
+For federal employees, defense contractors, military personnel, and intelligence professionals, a Statement of Reasons means the government has formally concluded that the current record does not justify approving or continuing eligibility for access to classified information under the Adjudicative Guidelines.

 This guide explains: